How to find a copy of title and understanding what a covenant can mean for a planning application.

 A restrictive covenant is a private written agreement between land owners that limits the way land can be used and developed.
 For example, covenants can restrict materials you must use on your house, restrict development to be within a building envelope and also restrict further subdivision of land.

-- The City’s Planning Department does not have the legal authority to ‘waive’ the requirements of a Covenant.
+- The City’s Planning unit does not have the legal authority to ‘waive’ the requirements of a covenant